-In October of 2019, the deadline to complete sexual harassment compliance training for businesses in California (with five or more employees) was extended through 2020.
+In October of 2019, the deadline to complete sexual harassment compliance training for dental, optometry, and veterinary practices in California (with five or more employees) was extended through 2020.
 Now, time’s up.

-All California businesses must be in compliance with California’s “Clean-Up” Bill for Sexual Harassment Prevention Training when the clock strikes Midnight on New Year’s Eve.
+All California businesses and healthcare practices must be in compliance with California’s “Clean-Up” Bill for Sexual Harassment Prevention Training when the clock strikes midnight on New Year’s Eve.
 From January 1, 2021, your practice must be in compliance.

 We’re going to tell you what you need to know to stay on top of California’s sexual harassment training requirements.

 What Is This Again?

 Senate Bill 778 (also called the “Clean-Up” Bill) is a law providing updated guidance regarding sexual harassment prevention training requirements in California and serves as an amendment to SB 1343.
 The new law extended the deadline for workforce compliance training from 1/1/2020 until 1/1/2021.
 SB 778 also clarified several ambiguities in SB 1343.

 Here’s what you need to know to ensure your dental, optometry, or veterinary practice remains compliant.